Annual Parochial Church Meeting 2023

-The APCM will take place this year in church and will be relayed on Zoom.
+The APCM will take place in church and will be relayed on Zoom.
 Details will be emailed to church members.
-If you’ve not received these by the morning of 20th April please contact the office on firstname.lastname@example.org.
+If you’ve not received these by the morning of 26th April please contact the office on email@example.com.

 The PCC is required to hold an APCM (Annual Parochial Church meeting) at which reports are shared, accounts approved, new members and officers are elected and questions may be asked about any area of the church’s ministry.
 Anyone may attend the annual meeting and raise questions; only those on the electoral roll may vote in any formal resolutions that might be made.